 ASaiM integrates and hierarchically organizes metagenomic and metatranscriptomic tools to orient user choice toward the best tool for a given task.
 It now has a new publication and new functionality and the update is now available as its own Docker image, and on UseGalaxy.eu too.

-GalaxyWorks is a company that offers commercial-grade support for Galaxy instances.
-They have started a blog highlighting aspects of Galaxy (and sometimes their offerings too).
-Two posts from the past month:
+GalaxyWorks has also started a blog highlighting aspects of Galaxy (and sometimes their offerings too).
+Two posts from the past month are:

 The ELIXIR Authentication and Authorisation Infrastructure (AAI) enables researchers to use their home organisation credentials or community or commercial identities (e.g. ORCID, LinkedIn, Google) to sign in and access Galaxy.

 By Wolfgang Maier, Marius Van Den Beek, Björn Grüning, Sergei Kosakovsky Pond, Anton Nekrutenko, and the Galaxy Team in US, EU, and AU

 This analysis of intrahost variation in the COVID pandemic is split into two postings (Part 1 and Part 2).